2026/27 AMCAS Application Guide (With Screenshots)

 Section 3: Biographic Information

 Biographic Information is a hefty section with a ton of personal information and background.
-Go step-by-step and fill in the blanks as indicated.
+Go step by step and fill in the blanks as indicated.
 These prompts include:

-• Preferred and permanent address
+• Preferred address

 • Alternate contact